tryretool/retool-onpremise/README.md

 ### Deploying on Kubernetes

 1. Navigate into the `kubernetes` directory
-1. Edit the `retool-container.yaml` file to set the version of Retool you want to install.
+1. Edit the `retool-container.yaml` and `retool-jobs-runner.yaml` files to set the version of Retool you want to install.
 To do this, replace `X.Y.Z` in `image: tryretool/backend:X.Y.Z` with your desired version.
 See [Select a Retool version number](#select-a-retool-version-number) to help you choose a version.
 2. Copy the `retool-secrets.template.yaml` file to `retool-secrets.yaml` and inside the `{{ ... }}` sections, replace with a suitable base64 encoded string.
     1. To base64 encode your license key, run `echo -n <license key> | base64` in the command line.
 Be sure to add the `-n` character, as it removes the trailing newline character from the encoding.
     1. If you do not wish to add google authentication, replace the templates with an empty string.